-Anyone looking for an Italian holiday that's mostly free of the tourist crowds would do well to travel in October.
-Despite the cooler weather, it's possible to still catch some rays and laze on uncrowded beaches.
-Plus there are a few delicious harvest festivals in October that you can take advantage of.
+Anyone looking for an Italian holiday mostly free of foreign sightseers would do well to travel in October.
+Despite the cooler weather, it's still possible to catch some rays and laze on uncrowded beaches.
+Plus, you can take advantage of a few delicious harvest festivals in October.

 Weather